-In 2005, UNESCO named Ugandan barkcloth a masterpiece of oral and intangible heritage of humanity; hence sparking new conversation about its place in both contemporary Ugandan culture and the global research, design and manufacturing market.
+UNESCO named Ugandan barkcloth a masterpiece of oral and intangible heritage of humanity; hence sparking new conversation about its place in both contemporary Ugandan culture and the global research, design and manufacturing market.
 By buying and using barkcloth you are nurturing the global environment.
 The mutuba tree is renewable and lasts for over 100 years.

-– The fodder is used for animals feed
+The fodder is used for animals feed

-– Climate change (counteracts)
+Counteracts Climate change

 Barkcloth is perfect for creating wearable art – timelessness